-The Enzyme Immunometric assay of Acylated Ghrelin (human) has been validated for its use in buffer and in plasma (without extraction but diluted at least 1:5).
-A sigmoidal 4-parameter logistic fitting was used to determine the concentrations.
+The Enzyme Immunometric assay of Acylated Ghrelin (human) has been validated for its use in buffer and in plasma (without extraction but diluted at least 1:2).
+A 5-parameter logistic fitting with ponderation 1/Y2 was used to determine the concentrations.

-For additional information regarding the validation of imunoassay for protein biomarkers in biological samples, please refer to bibliography [12].
+For additional information regarding the validation of imunoassay for protein biomarkers in biological samples, please refer to bibliography [12, 13].

-The limit of detection, calculated as the concentration of Acylated Ghrelin corresponding to the NSB average (n = 8) plus three standard deviations is 0.8 pg/mL.
-Due to the minimal plasma dilution (1:5), the limit of detection in the samples is less than 5 pg/mL.
+The limit of detection, calculated as the concentration of Acylated Ghrelin corresponding to the NSB average (n = 8) plus three standard deviations is 2 pg/mL.
+Due to the minimal plasma dilution (1:2), the limit of detection in the samples is 4 pg/mL.